ClyptoStaggz/GamingKoala/Game Notes/Sentinels Rising/04_Stats/Player Stats/01_Player Overview.md

+Generic block of text

+This should have everything that is attached to the player character.
+Including;
+All the variables that are on the player (Health, stamina, defense, attack, etc.)
+Anything the player can **store**
+Anything the player can **use**
+How is progression of the player tracked?
+Experience added?
+Currency earned/spent?
+Link any features that the players will use

+---
+# Player Stats
 The player has a set of stats that correlate to a number of different systems in the game.
 The player can modify their base stats through ability ranking, gear, and weapons.